DEVnitishOfficial/React-Ci-Cd-Setup/README.md

 * Before running the test and build we alos check lint, is there any code quality issue of any lint issue then it will not run the test and build command.

+# Learn Artifacts :

+* we write our most of the code in react in the form of jsx and then we but when we have to deploy then i convert it into the js, basically a build file is generated then we